canitry/RenderingJournal/cse168finalproject.md

 ![](FinalProject/pointandDirLight)

-The integration of the basic relighting system with the point light and directional light implementations for the direct lighting system and the path-tracer system is tested.
+The integration of the basic relighting system with the point light and directional light implementations for the direct lighting system and the path-tracer system has been tested.
 No obvious signs of something going wrong are visible.

 ![](FinalProject/integrationtest)